Searchresults

 Blended Mobility: What?

-During blended mobility initiatives, students take a course unit at a foreign partner institution which comprises an online component and a short-term physical component.
-These components are flexible in sequence and length.
-Students earn credits through a Transcript of Records, which is recognised by their home institution. …
+During blended mobility initiatives, students undertake a course unit at a foreign partner institution that includes both an online component and a short-term on-site component.
+These components are flexible in their sequence and duration.
+Students earn credits through a Transcript of Records, which their home institution …

 Read more -